Get Elected (2nd Edition)

-Rob Harris – federal politics reporter with the Herald Sun
+Rob Harris – federal politics reporter with The AGE

 Seemingly more people are looking at their local MP and thinking “I can do a better job than him (or her)” but aren’t sure what to do next.
 If you are disillusioned with politics and care about democracy and representation, then perhaps it’s time to consider running for office?
 Get Elected is full of tips and advice that guides a prospective candidate on how to run a winning campaign while avoiding the surprises that could ruin everything.

 This is the first national guide to help would-be politicians run a successful campaign for local council, state or federal parliament.
 It’s a must-read for anyone who has ever thought of giving politics a crack.